DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-07-30-using-hesa-to-submit-trainee-records-for-2024-to-2025.md

 Instead, we will attribute records to the correct accredited provider after receiving them.

 We will decide the best way to do this accurately.
-Publish teacher training courses (Publish) has organisation types that Register can reference, however:

-- it will take significant work to automate

-- the organisation types are not identical as Register (‘Training partners’ instead of ‘Lead partners’)

-- this partnership information is up to 9 months old and may not have been kept up to date
+Publish teacher training courses (Publish) has organisation types that Register can reference, however it will take significant work to automate and this partnership information is up to 9 months old and may not have been kept up to date.

 ### Managing sign off by accredited providers